hiteshkumar042/receipe-project/README.md

-This is a project for recipes using html & CSS, project was fairly basic and easy.
-Did not learn anything new, but it was great to refresh memory.
+This is a project for recipes using html & CSS, project was basic and easy.

-Later practiced and added CSS properties.
-Fun stuff!

-Deployed on Github, see live from the below link.
+Deployed on Github Page, Please refer to the below link for a live view of the web page.

 https://hiteshkumar794.github.io/receipe-project/